-The functions of the Board are either carried out by the Board or delegated to various Board Committees established by the Board, namely, the Audit and Risk Committee (the "ARC"), the Nominating Committee (the "NC"), the Remuneration Committee (the "RC") and the Divestment and Investment Committee (the "DAIC").
+The functions of the Board are either carried out by the Board or delegated to various Board Committees established by the Board, namely, the Audit and Risk Committee (the "ARC"), the Nominating Committee (the "NC") and the Remuneration Committee (the "RC").
 Each committee has the authority to examine issues relevant to their respective terms of reference and to make recommendations to the Board for the Board's consideration and approval.
+From 2017, invitations were extended to all Directors, non-committee members, to attend all Board Committees meetings.

 The Board conducts regularly scheduled meetings on a quarterly basis.
 Additional meetings are convened as and when circumstances warrant.
-The constitution of the Company allows Board meetings to be conducted via any form of audio or audio-visual communication.
+The Constitution of the Company allows Board meetings to be conducted via any form of audio or audio-visual communication.
 The Directors are free to discuss any information or views presented by any member of the Board and management.